This comes with Intellitype, a software package from Microsoft which binds the actions for you.

 Modifier Keys

-To have a key equivalent to SHIFT, CTRL or ALT, leave the0x--VV bit as 00
+To have a key equivalent to SHIFT, CTRL or ALT, leave the

 - SHIFT --> 0x0100